WebsiteBaker-modules/addon-file-editor/README.md

 # cwsoft-addon-file-editor module for CMS WebsiteBaker 2.8.x
+**PLEASE NOTE: **

-<div style="background-color: #f2695f; padding: 0.5em; border: 1px solid #000;">Please note that this repository is no longer actively maintained by myself.
+This repository is no longer actively maintained by myself.
 As the code is licensed under GNU GPL, feel free to fork this repository and change it to your liking.
-Have fun and don't forget to contribute back to <a href="http://websitebaker.org">WebsiteBaker CMS</a>.</div>
+Have fun and don't forget to contribute back to [WebsiteBaker CMS](http://websitebaker.org).

 The `cwsoft-addon-file-editor` (consecutively abbreviated `AFE`) enables you to *view*, *edit*, *delete*, *create*, *upload*, *unzip* or *backup* files of installed Add-ons such as *modules*, *templates* or *languages* from the [WebsiteBaker CMS](http://www.websitebaker.org) backend. `AFE` allows you to create installation packages of installed Add-ons, ready for installation in WebsiteBaker - handy for distribution or backup purposes.